iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

     ```
     but then I have no idea how such grammar can be maintained.

 2. Compilation speed.
-I've got ~20% of Ruby grammar backported and noticed a huge performance degradation.
+I have got ~20% of Ruby grammar backported and noticed a huge performance degradation.
 3. No stack introspection (and IIRC no "debug" mode at all).
 By saying "stack" here I mean parser stack, that's a feature of LR parsers.
 You can check how it looks like by running `ruby -ye '42'` locally
 4. The grammar written with `lalrpop` has a different format comparing to bison, and so maintaining it (like backporting new changed from MRI) seems to be a nightmare.